Skip to main content

 CPU Threads

-Recommended (Instance)
+Recommended vCPU

 CPU Utilization

-Current (%)
+Current CPU Utilization (%)

 The observed significant CPU utilization peak in the current environment.
-By default this is calculated using the daily peak in the 95th percentile.
+By default, this is calculated using the daily peak in the 95th percentile.

-Predicted (%)
+Predicted CPU Utilization (%)

 The predicted significant CPU utilization peak when running in AWS.